NZiozis/backgammon-timer-pwa/README.md

 - [X] Something to happen when timer reaches 0
 - [X] Something for when score cap is reached
 - [X] UI to show the score cap while playing
+- [ ] Pausing functionality
+- [ ] "Do you accept" logic for the player being offered the game on concede
 - [ ] Alert that changing settings mid-game will cause the game to reset
-- [ ] Pausing functionality
 - [ ] Hosted online and downloadable
 - [ ] Style pass
 - [ ] Better win UI